yashrajjain726/django-app/README.md

 ###  Urls in Server
 1.  `/admin/` -> to view database along wiith its IAM role and authorization
-2. `/product-api/` -> To get list of all data present in the product database
+2. `/product-api/` -> To get list of all data present in the product database and perform CRUD operation with it
-3. `/product-api/<int:id>/`-> to perform CRUD operations on product database using the server-panel
-4. `/operation-api/` -> To get list of all data present in the operation database
+4. `/operation-api/` -> To get list of all data present in the operation database and perform CRUD operation with it
-5. `/operation-api/<int:id>/`-> to perform CRUD operations on operation database using the server-panel
-6. `/operation/filter/` -> to get operation data between dates using `from_date` and `to_date` params
+6. `/operation-filter/` -> to get operation data between dates using `from_date` and `to_date` params